heinerigel/romy/README.md

 # romy

-This is a repository to collect information, codes, etc around the ERC ROMY Project.
+This is a repository to collect information, develop and share codes, etc around the ERC ROMY Project (www.romy-erc.eu).

 H. Igel, April 2018